Visitor Levy Bill Image

 Moray Presses Pause: Shaping a Tourism Strategy with Community at its Heart

 Following a competitive tender, SCOTO is proud to be working with Moray Council to co-create a new Tourism Strategy — one that starts not with tourism targets, but with the needs, strengths, and ambitions of the people, places, and businesses that make Moray what it is.
-Moreover, as this strategy is being developed in the absence of a DMO, it will fully explore the what and the how.
+Moreover, as this strategy is being developed in the absence of a Destination Marketing Organisation, it will fully explore the what and the how.

 We believe tourism should be a value-add to community life — enhancing local economies, enriching our cultural and natural assets, and supporting the wellbeing of residents.
 This is the foundation of our work: communities must be in the driving seat, with tourism developed as a tool to deliver their wider social, environmental, and economic goals.